-6 DHT Supplements to Raise Dihydrotestosterone Levels Naturally
+6 DHT Supplements to Increase 5-a Reductase Naturally

 And whereas testosterone is more known for its anabolic effects, DHT is more androgenic and promotes such things as facial and body hair growth, confidence, erection quality, and the growth of male sexual organs, etc.

-There are not many supplements known to naturally raise DHT levels, but these six have some research behind them:
+There are not many supplements known to nutraceuticals to improve DHT, but these six have some research behind them:

 It’s from Africa, gluten-free, and often times used in gluten-free pastry and beer.